thothom/thothom.com/docs/overview/find-operators.md

 Find operators are used standardize how complex queries are made, so developers only have to learn how to do an specific thing one time.

+The support of it's operators depends **of the plugins**, so you **must** see their docs to confirm **if** you can use this operators, and **how exactly** they work.
+Some of then will only accept certain types of values, ou values that are referring to something specific, like indexes in an array.

 ## Between

-`Between` operator is used to find things between two values, it can includes dates, numbers and even strings, depending on the database.
+`Between` operator is used to find things between two values, it can includes dates, numbers and even strings, depending on the plugin and the database.

 :::info